 A second difference between the reality of managed floating and Williamson's proposals concerns the role of interventions.
 Williamson favors a very cautious attitude towards exchange market interventions which becomes evident in his preference for "soft buffers".
-As our empirical analysis has shown, many central banks follow a much more offensive approach
+As our empirical analysis has shown, many central banks follow a much more offensive approach since they do not hesitate to intervene for prolonged period of time and with large amounts of money.

-A theoretical framework for managed floating
+4 A theoretical framework for managed floating

-A map of managed floating
+4.1 A map of managed floating